 However, the evolutionary explanation is faulty as it can’t explain why the reverse occurs as well or why some same-gender couples have large age gaps.
 To explain this, we need to look into socio-cultural explanations.

 As more and more women are getting independent and working in higher positions, they are getting paid more.
 This means they are no longer dependent on men for wealth and resources.
 So, it is not required for these women to prioritize resources when looking for a partner.
 As for same-gender couples, there’s still very little research available.
-Some state that a lack of, or a reduced number of, suitable partners that are similar in age may bring about couples with big age differences.
+Some state that a lack of, or a reduced number of suitable partners that are similar in age may bring about couples with big age differences in relationships.

 Do Age-Gap Relationships Work?